Route reopened into city cut off by Florence flood water

 “There’s too much going on,” he told a news conference.

-The death toll climbed to 20 as authorities found the body of a one-year-old boy who was swept away after his mother drove into floodwaters and lost her grip on him while trying to get back to dry land, and an 88-year-old man’s car was swept off a road by floodwaters.
+The death toll climbed to at least 21 as authorities found the body of a one-year-old boy who was swept away after his mother drove into floodwaters and lost her grip on him while trying to get back to dry land, and an 88-year-old man’s car was swept off a road by floodwaters.

-Florence was still massive, despite being downgraded to a tropical depression from a once-fearsome Category 4 hurricane.
+Florence was still massive, despite being downgraded to a post-tropical cyclone from a once-fearsome Category 4 hurricane.

 Radar showed parts of the sprawling storm over six states, with North and South Carolina in the bullseye.